urbien/urbini/README.md

 9 Prefetching.
 Data for the next page user is likely to want is prefetched and sometimes even pre-rendered.
 This applies to the menu items, next page for the infinite scrolling, etc.

 10. Instant reaction to user actions.
 We aim to start transitions right after user actions.
 This work is in progress.
 We also process touch events ourselves to avoid unnecessary painting on scroll swipes.

+More optimizations are planned:
+1. Bundling WebAPI requests.

+2. Use of rAF, time accounting and matrix3d transforms.

+3. Simple Physics.

 Documentation
 ============